-The London Plan sets out a new approach for planning in London.
-It emphasizes growing inward and upward, so that we can reduce the costs of growth, create walkable communities, revitalize our urban neighbourhoods and business areas, protect our farmlands, and reduce greenhouse gases and energy consumption.
-The plan sets out to conserve our cultural heritage and protect our environmental areas, hazard lands, and natural resources.
-Through The London Plan our community is planning for vibrant, healthy, safe and fulfilling neighbourhoods, attractive and viable mobility alternatives and affordable housing that is accessible to those who need it.
+The London Plan is the new policy framework for all planning in London.
+It emphasizes growing inward and upward, to reduce the costs of growth, create walkable communities, revitalize urban neighbourhoods and business areas, protect farmlands, and reduce greenhouse gases and energy consumption.
+The plan sets out ways to conserve cultural heritage and protect environmental areas, hazard lands, and natural resources.
+Through The London Plan the community is planning for vibrant, healthy, safe and fulfilling neighbourhoods, attractive and viable mobility alternatives and affordable housing that is accessible to those who need it.
 At the root of The London Plan is the goal of building a city that will be attractive as a place to live and invest in a highly competitive world and one that will offer the opportunity of prosperity to everyone.
 The London Plan sets the stage for the next twenty years of city building in London.
-All of our by-laws and all of our public works must conform to the policies of this plan.

 The London Plan